drolmar/Deep-Flow-Guided-Video-Inpainting-LiteFlowNet-WSL2/README.md

 --PRETRAINED_MODEL_3 ./pretrained_models/DAVIS_model/davis_stage3.pth \
 --MS --th_warp 3 --FIX_MASK
 ```

 <img src="https://github.com/nbei/Deep-Flow-Guided-Video-Inpainting/blob/master/gif/lady-running-res.gif" width="850"/>
 You can just change the **th_warp** param for getting better results in your video.

 * To extract flow for videos:

 ```
-python tools/infer_liteflownet.py --frame_dir xxx/video_name/frames
+python3 tools/infer_liteflownet.py --frame_dir xxx/video_name/frames
 ```

 * To use the Deepfillv1-Pytorch model for image inpainting,

 ```
-python tools/frame_inpaint.py --test_img xxx.png --test_mask xxx.png --image_shape 512 512
+python3 tools/frame_inpaint.py --test_img xxx.png --test_mask xxx.png --image_shape 512 512
 ```

 ## Update

 * More results can be found and downloaded [here](https://www.dropbox.com/sh/jxcl4he5bgsmk7t/AADxnfqHj-PGcjxd02Bil56ya?dl=0).
 * **Support for PyTorch>1.0:** Sorry for the late update and the pre-release verison for supporting PyTorch>1.0 has been integrated into our new [v1.1 branch](https://github.com/nbei/Deep-Flow-Guided-Video-Inpainting/tree/v1.1).
 * The frames and masks of our movie demo have been put into [Google Drive](https://drive.google.com/drive/folders/1z2n1LzVY8gjvy7ezF_tuuMgVouR_pFcz?usp=sharing).
 * The weights of DAVIS's refined stages have been released and you can download from [here](https://drive.google.com/drive/folders/1zIamN-DzvknZLf5QAGCfvWs7a6qUqaaC?usp=sharing).
   Please refer to [Usage](#Usage) for using the Multi-Scale models.

 ## FAQ

 * Errors when running install_scripts.sh
   if you meet some problem about gcc when compiling, pls check if the following commands will help:

 ```
 export CXXFLAGS="-std=c++11"
 export CFLAGS="-std=c99"
 ```

 ## Citation

 ```
 @InProceedings{Xu_2019_CVPR,
 author = {Xu, Rui and Li, Xiaoxiao and Zhou, Bolei and Loy, Chen Change},